whiteboxideas/react-component-tree/sapling/README.md

   </li>
 </ul>

-Sapling can currently display React apps made with JSX/TSX and ES6 import syntax.
+React component tree can currently display React apps made with JSX/TSX and ES6 import syntax.

-Sapling will detect React components invoked using JSX tag syntax and React-Router component syntax, where React is imported in a file:
+React component tree will detect React components invoked using JSX tag syntax and React-Router component syntax, where React is imported in a file:

 ```JSX
     // Navbar will be detected as a child of the current file